storacha/piri/docs/production/setup/upgrading.md

 **Note:** Do not run `piri init` when upgrading - your existing configuration and proof set should be preserved.

-### Step 5: Validate Service

-After restarting, verify the server is running correctly:
-- Check server logs for any errors
-- Follow the [validation guide](./validation.md) to test functionality

 ## Important Notes

 - Always stop the server before upgrading to prevent data corruption